The Ultimate Guide to Visiting Tumpak Sewu Waterfall

 Tumpak Sewu Waterfall Tour from Malang

-The distance between Malang and Coban Sewu is around 70 km, and the journey takes 2-3 hours, depending on traffic.
+The distance between Malang and the waterfall is approximately 70 km, and the journey takes 2.5-3 hours, depending on traffic.

 Tumpak Sewu Waterfall Opening Hours